xADDBx/OwlcatNuGetTemplates/README.md

 ## Requirements

 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) Either have .NET 6 or 7 SDK.
-If you have .NET 8 installed you need torun
+If you have .NET 8 installed you need to run the following once before you can use the template or you'll get a NullReferenceException:\n
-`dotnet new globaljson --sdk-version 7.0.100 --roll-forward minor` once before you can use the template or you'll get a NullReferenceException
+`dotnet new globaljson --sdk-version 7.0.100 --roll-forward minor`
 - The target game needs to be installed.
 The game must've been started once (for a Player.log file).
 - Wrath: Have UnityModManager applied to the game.